 To appreciate why they do, it helps to bear in mind that edible bananas are not only the product of sexual reproduction.
-After the mating that sealed their fate as vegetatively propagated plants, domesticated bananas continued to change through mutations.
+After the mating that sealed their fate as vegetatively propagated plants1 , domesticated bananas continued to change through mutations2 .
 This means that many cultivars have been shaped by hundreds, even thousands, of years of farmers selecting and propagating mutants that appealed to them.
 The problem that arises when conventional breeding is used to improve cultivars is that some of domestication’s handiwork may come undone as genes are reshuffled.

 In bananas, mutations are usually induced using radiation or tissue culture.
 The latter is how the Taiwan Banana Research Institute produced Giant Cavendish variants – called GCTCV for Giant Cavendish tissue culture variant – that are more resistant to tropical race 4 (TR4) than your average Cavendish cultivar.
 But since other traits also change, and not always for the better, the record on adoption has been mixed.
 So the selection process continues to come up with somaclonal variants that better meet the exacting standards of the export industry.

-As for genetic engineering, it could be used to confer resistance to diseases for which no source of resistance has been identified, such as bunchy top and Xanthomonas wilt.
+As for genetic engineering, it could be used to confer resistance to diseases, such as Fusarium wilt, bunchy top and Xanthomonas wilt.
 As a matter of fact, work on the latter has progressed to the field trial stage.